Sweet and Spooky Halloween Cake Decorating Ideas

 Celebrate fright night with cute or creepy Halloween cakes.
-We've gathered some of our favorite recipes and decorating ideas so you can delight all your goblins and ghouls.
+We've gathered some of our favorite decorating ideas from our Allrecipes community so you can delight all your goblins and ghouls.
 For several of the decorating ideas, you can feel free to use the cake recipe of your choice as your base, then let your Halloween imagination take over.

 Specialty molds are available for baking pumpkin-shaped cakes, but you can also bake a Pumpkin Cake in a Bundt pan and frost it with orange-colored frosting.
 Shape a stem out of dark green- or brown-tinted marzipan or frost a small cupcake green.
 To make an extra-large pumpkin cake, bake two Bundt cakes and attach the flat sides together, then frost to resemble a pumpkin.